Jump to main content of pageaccessibility informationSitemap

 What is a Serious Buyer

-Your typical estate agent class a serious buyer as someone who is actively viewing homes and is in a position to make an other on a home when they see one they wish to buy.
+Your typical estate agent class a serious buyer as someone who is actively viewing homes and is in a position to make an offer on a home when they see one they wish to buy.
 Now days most estate agents expect you to have an Agreement in Principle with a mortgage lender before you offer on a property.
 A mortgage agreement in principle is when a mortgage lender has taken down your name, 3 year address history, employment details, salary, credit commitments and run a credit score.
 This establishes whether you are a low or high risk to the mortgage lender to default on your mortgage.
 Many mortgage brokers will help you to get an agreement in principle, if you would like Go Direct to get you a mortgage agreement in principle just complete our mortgage enquiry form and we will contact you free of charge to discuss your mortgage needs.

 Groundwork for First Time Buyers